FrankieLiuF/PyTorch_26Project/README.md

 The local `TINTOlib/` directory is the transformation implementation used by the study.
 Do not install a different TINTOlib release over it.

+SuperTML requires the Arial font.
+It is normally available on Windows; Linux users may need to install Microsoft Core Fonts.

 ### 4.1 REFINED Requirement

 REFINED calls `mpiHill_UF.py` through `mpiexec`.
 On Windows, install [Microsoft MPI](https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi) and confirm that `mpiexec` is available on `PATH`.
 On Linux, install an MPI implementation such as MPICH.
 MPI is not required for the other four transformations.